tobiasmcnulty/dokku-aws/README.rst

 templates.

 You can launch a new instance by clicking the Launch Stack button below or by pointing CloudFormation to the `underlying template`_ manually.
-Before launch a stack, make sure to upload your SSH public key to the `Key Pairs <https://console.aws.amazon.com/ec2/v2/home#KeyPairs:sort=keyName>`_ section of the AWS console (this will be used both to allow logins to the ``ubuntu`` user on your EC2 instance and for allowing deploys via the ``dokku`` user).
+Before launching a stack, make sure to upload your SSH public key to the `Key Pairs <https://console.aws.amazon.com/ec2/v2/home#KeyPairs:sort=keyName>`_ section of the AWS console (this will be used both to allow logins to the ``ubuntu`` user on your EC2 instance and to allow deploys via the ``dokku`` user).

 |dokku-stack|_